-It was too chilly to sit outside all night, and we noticed that a couple of hundred yards up-track there were some rail sidings, and on one was a westbound train that sat idling.
+It was too chilly to sit outside all night, and we noticed that a couple of hundred yards up-track there were some rail sidings where a westbound train sat idling.
 We decided to go and see if we could get on and maybe ride it back in the morning.

 We climbed a ladder near the front of the engine, and crept along a catwalk toward the cabin.
 As we neared it, a very fearful and ready-to-fight trainman leapt out from around the corner.
 In his shaking hands he held a large, cast iron wrench, cocked over his shoulder like a baseball bat.

 Our hands sprang up and we stepped backward, assuring him that we meant no harm.
-After some tense moments, we explained our predicament and nice guy that he was, he agreed to let us sleep in the next car.
+After some tense moments we explained our predicament and nice guy that he was, he agreed to let us sleep in the next car.
 Not long after laying down, I heard someone grunt in pain.
-At first it was somewhat soft, but over time it grew in intensity.
+At first it was somewhat soft, but it slowly grew in intensity.
+Who could it be?

 It was our Black friend, and it became clear that this was no case of indigestion.
 Something had to be done, so we went back to the engineer (very carefully), who after checking out the patient, called an ambulance which came and carted him away.
-Turned out he was having an appendicitis attack.
+He was having an appendicitis attack.

 The next morning, we were jarred awake by the train beginning its run to New York.
 I’m not sure why, but the conductor didn’t ask us for tickets.
 Within an hour, we were back in Islip.
 All of us were tired, dirty and a angry over our unfair treatment.
-Still, we ended up with a good story, which made the injustice a little easier to bear.
-I’m pretty sure ours was to be the final Senior Train Trip.
+Still, we ended up with a good story, which made the injustice a little easier to bear — but just a little.
+I’m pretty sure ours was the final Senior Train Trip.

 Everything Reminds Me of Something Else

 I once had a parish priest, Fr.
 Jim McKenna, whose sermons I found particularly engaging.
-One of them dealt with discrimination and he recounted that he never realized how painful it was until he found himself on the receiving end of it.
+One of them dealt with discrimination and he recounted that he never realized how painful it was until he found himself on the receiving end.
 While making the rounds of a hospital and wearing his collar, members of another religious group literally turned their backs to him.

-He asked if anyone had ever felt the sting of discrimination, and without any introspection, the Speonk debacle leapt to mind.
-I was surprised because by then it was a ancient history and not something I felt bothered by.
-I’d told the story without bitterness dozens of times, and usually received plenty of laughs.
+He asked if anyone had ever felt the sting of discrimination, and without any introspection on my part, the Speonk debacle leapt to mind.
+I was surprised because by then it was ancient history and not something I felt bothered by.
+I’d told the story without bitterness dozens of times and usually received plenty of laughs.
 Still, I guess it left a little scar; funny how things like that work.

 I said that it was me who should be thanking him.
 Thoughtful, relevant sermons are rare enough, but getting them with eye contact is especially uncommon.
 He was a good priest and I miss him.